Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Empirical Study on the Knowledge Intensity of Kernel Elements

-\textbf{Amplitude-induced knowledge intensity assessment.} Another effective way to evaluate the knowledge intensity is the amplitude of the parameter weights, where larger amplitude of the weight indicates higher knowledge intensity of the corresponding parameter after model training~\cite{chen2023run, ding2019acnet, shen2022prune}.
-Under this circumstance, we analyze the amplitude of the $9$ kernel elements within the $3 \times 3$ convolution kernels, as shown in Fig. \ref{Pre_Analysis}, where the amplitude-induced knowledge intensity of each kernel element is calculated as follows,
+\textbf{Amplitude-induced knowledge intensity assessment.} Another effective way to evaluate the knowledge intensity is the amplitude of the kernel element weight, where a larger amplitude of the weight indicates higher knowledge intensity of the corresponding kernel element after model training~\cite{chen2023run, ding2019acnet, shen2022prune}.
+Under this circumstance, we analyze the amplitude of the $9$ kernel elements within the $3 \times 3$ convolution kernels, as shown in Fig. \ref{Pre_Analysis}, where the amplitude-induced knowledge intensity of each kernel element is calculated as follows: